 All written work must be submitted in the format required by the instructor.
-A computer lab is provided at the ABE building for students who need access to the Microsoft office suite of programs.
+A designated open lab days and time is provided at the Adult Education building for students who need access to the Microsoft office suite of programs.

 Academic Warning